peter/perf-test/README.md

 * Does the test case make sense?
 Should we also try for example 3 parallel JSON requests from the server?
 * Are the different stacks properly configured?
+* What is an appropriate concurrency level for benchmarking?
+Currently 600.
 * What is an appropriate timeout?
 Currently using 10 seconds.
 * For how long should the test run?
 Currently 1 minute.